Moocar/logback-gelf/README.md

 smaller packets.
 Defaults to 1000
 *   **messagePattern**: The layout of the actual message according to [PatternLayout](http://logback.qos.ch/manual/layouts.html#conversionWord).
 Defaults to "%m%rEx"
+*   **shortMessagePattern**: The layout of the short message according to [PatternLayout](http://logback.qos.ch/manual/layouts.html#conversionWord).
+Defaults to none which means the message will be truncated to create the short message
 *   **additionalFields**: See additional fields below.
 Defaults to empty
 *   **staticAdditionalFields**: See static additional fields below.
 Defaults to empty
 *   **includeFullMDC**: See additional fields below.
 Defaults to false